ammarhakim/gkylgpuhack/README.md

 # Folder contents

-- clusterInfo: Information for using gpus on clusters (e.g. Portal, Adroit).
+- clusterInfo: Information for using gpus on clusters (e.g. Portal, Adroit, Traverse).

 - gentran: Notes and patch to use the code-generating library GENTRAN.